jsoliveir/ch2-aks-tf/README.md

 Flux will check for changes on the Kubernetes/aksXX-dev cluster folder of the repoitory every 2m. (each flux instance should be pointed to separate directory)

-When the bitbucket pipeline run the deployment step the image tag is updated so FluxCD will see the changed and apply them into the AKS cluster.
+When the deployment step runs (bitbucket-pipelines), the image tag will be updated so FluxCD will see the changed and apply them into the AKS cluster.